 Alongside Dreamlike Piano we have its sister album, Cinematic Piano.
 Another fine royalty free cinematic piano music album, here we see the piano joined by a number of other instruments and effects to broaden the tonal palette on offer.
 Strings weave wistfully in and out of the piano lines, and ominously rich deep bass tones sit beneath it all, foreshadowing in a subtle yet effective way.

 If Dreamlike Piano focuses on the performance of full songs to create a mood, then Cinematic Piano focuses on creating a mood and shaping the piece around it specifically.
-The result of this is that the pieces on Cinematic Piano often feel less like songs and more like atmospheric sensations that have been translated into music.
+The result of this is that the pieces on Cinematic Piano often feel less like songs and more like atmospheric sensations that have been translated into music for video.
 This is not to say that Cinematic Piano is in any way difficult for the casual listener, with each song being recognisable and distinct, but rather that it is more symbiotic with a visual accompaniment than some of the more sprightly moments on Dreamlike Piano.

 Whilst being created with cinematic use in mind, these two albums can actually be used in a wide variety of contexts.
 They may be designed with cinematic intent, but there is no reason they cannot be the perfect soundtrack to a documentary, historical drama, or any other visual piece.
 Each album has its strengths and each is an achievement in royalty free cinematic piano music.
 Certainly, aspiring video producers will be sure to find plenty to enjoy in both Dreamlike Piano and Cinematic Piano.